aylanismello/JobBot/readme.md

 variable by opening up your .bashrc (or .zshrc, etc) file and adding the following line:
 	`export PATH=$PATH:/chromedriver/location`
-* run script in repo directory with `ruby job_bot.rb`
+* run script in repo directory with `ruby job_bot.rb -l`

-*Jobs applied to are saved to log files created in the root repo directory in the format JobBot:YYYY-MM-DD&HH:MM*
+*Jobs applied to are saved to log files created in the root repo directory in the format JobBot:YYYY-MM-DD&HH:MM*Â

 ### config.yaml
+`linked_in`

-`EMAIL / PASSWORD` Put your linked in login credentials here
+* `EMAIL / PASSWORD` Put your linked in login credentials here

-`PHONE NUMBER` You need your phone number to apply
+* `PHONE NUMBER` You need your phone number to apply

-`RESUME_PATH` The absolute path to your resume on your local machine
+* `RESUME_PATH` The absolute path to your resume on your local machine

+`zip_recruiter`
+*  `EMAIL / PASSWORD` Put your zip recruiter login credentials here

+* `BATCH_NUM` choose how many times you want zip recruiters to refresh 'suggested jobs' page and keep applying

+`settings`

-`FILTERS` Set keyword flags for jobs you don't want to apply to under *filters*
+* `FILTERS` Set keyword flags for jobs you don't want to apply to under *filters*

-`FOLLOW_COMPANIES` Set to false if you don't want to auto follow companies you apply to
+* `FOLLOW_COMPANIES` Set to false if you don't want to auto follow companies you apply to

-`LOAD_TIME` time between selenium actions. adjust according to speed of internet connection
+* `LOAD_TIME` time between selenium actions. adjust according to speed of internet connection